What is a Medicare Advantage Plan and What Does It Cover?

 How Does a Medicare Advantage Plan Work?

-MA plans are offered and sold by private insurance companies, while Medicare is federal health insurance that is offered by the government for those 65 or older.* By law, Medicare Advantage plans must cover everything that Medicare covers.
-However, Medicare Advantage can offer additional benefits, such as SilverSneakers.
-At Iora, we offer SilverSneakers classes as well as other classes on fitness or health related topics.
-If you’re interested in receiving a class calendar, find a practice closest to you and we’ll be happy to send you one!
+Private insurance companies offer and sell MA plans.
+Medicare is federal health insurance that is offered by the government for those 65 or older.* By law, Medicare Advantage plans must cover everything that Medicare covers.
+However, Medicare Advantage can offer additional benefits.

 *Certain people with disabilities and people with ESRD may also qualify.